Skip to content

 This gentleman had a poor experience at a hair transplant clinic with a sub-standard outcome in his hairline.
 He underwent his repair hair transplant at our clinic with the result shown above

-Reasons why some hair transplants fail
+Why do some hair transplants fail?

 Here we’ll look at a few of the most common reasons why some hair transplants fail.